 If you need more assistance understanding VET Student Loans or have a question, you can contact Student Services at your campus.

-Please note Students with a disability who require assistance with the VET Student Loan application process should contact our Disability Support team to arrange an appointment.
+Please note Students with a disability who require assistance with the VET Student Loan application process should contact our Accessibility and Learning Support team to arrange an appointment.